RobertDober/robertdober.github.io/20211021-fibonacci-a-great-tech-test.md

 The solution using matrix multiplication seems very elegant and asymptotically efficient.
-However by reflecting on the special properties of these matrices we can come up with a simpler algebra of a multiplicative representation of fibonacci numbers that allow for `O(log(n))` complexity algorithms based on the nth power.
+However by reflecting on the special properties of these matrices we can come up with a simpler algebra of a multiplicative representation of Fibonacci Numbers that allow for `O(log(n))` complexity algorithms based on the nth power.

 But proposing even that algorithm without either clarifying what kind of optimality is looked for, space or runtime, or